BlackCraze/GameResourceBot/UPDATE-MSWin.md

 	1. Go to https://desktop.github.com/
 	2. Large button in the centre: Download for Windows (64bit)
 Setup app will download.
 	3. Locate the file you just downloaded (GitHubDesktopSetup.exe).
-Double-click it to start the setup.
+	    1. Double-click the file to begin the setup.
-After setup, the GitHub Desktop app will start automatically.
+	    2. After setup, the GitHub Desktop app should start automatically.
+If it doesn't, start it yourself.

 #### STEP 2: LOG IN TO GITHUB
 There are two different ways to log in.
 You need only one (if it is successful).